-Annual Employer Statements web service now open for Employers, Accountants and Bookkeepers
+Annual Employer Statements web service for Employers, Accountants and Bookkeepers

-Employers are now able to submit their 2014 Annual Employer Statements (AES) online.
+The deadline for reporting has passed, however employers can still submit their 2014 Annual Employer Statements online.
 We recommend that you take a few minutes and review the web demo before completing your annual employer statements.

 An online service is also available for accounting and bookkeeping companies for submitting Annual Employer Statements for their clients.
 More information for Accountants and Bookkeepers.